 Stages of Gum Disease

 There are three stages of periodontal (gum) disease: gingivitis, periodontitis, and advanced periodontitis.
 Gum disease is often completely painless so it is important to be aware of the signs and symptoms!

 Periodontitis is a serious gum infection that has spread to the bone supporting the teeth.
-Pockets between the teeth get deeper, in which debris, bacteria and plaque can accumulate and spread below the gum line.
-Redness, swelling and bleeding develop or worsen.
-In this stage of periodontal disease, some irreversible bone and tissue loss occurs, and teeth may start to feel a bit loose.
+Pockets between the teeth get deeper, in which debris, bacteria, and plaque can accumulate and spread below the gum line.
+Redness, swelling, and bleeding develop or worsen.
+In this stage of periodontal disease, some irreversible bone and tissue loss occurs, and teeth may start to feel a bit lost.
 In Advanced Periodontitis, pockets deepen even more and can fill with pus.
-Toxins from the buildup of bacterial plaque and tartar cause further deterioration of gum tissue, bone and ligaments that support the teeth.
+Toxins from the buildup of bacterial plaque and tartar cause further deterioration of gum tissue, bone, and ligaments that support the teeth.
 Teeth often feel extremely sensitive to hot and cold, loose, and may even need to be removed to prevent the disease from spreading further.

 Non-Surgical and Surgical Gum Disease Treatments